Bo-Lennart/memory_game/docs/README.md

 * HTML5 - Site structure and content
 * CSS3 - Styling
 * JavaScript - Site functionality, styling and logic.
-* Adobe Photoshop - Edit images and backgrounds
+* Adobe Photoshop - Edit images, backgrounds and all robot dock images (alphabet) with font (CarbonType)
 * Gitpod
 * GitHub
 * Google Chrome devtools - Used to debug, testing and try out css styling for screen responsiveness